lavantien/llm_tournament/readme.md

 ### Why?

 - Do translation/composing works.
+- Learn new languages and skills.
-- Use AIs as a copilot to write code and documentation.
+- Use AIs as a copilot to engineer software and compose documentation.
 - Generate a couple of 600-1000 page books for personal use.
 - So need to select the best candidate for the task, given the specs of the local machine.
-- So, prompt suites and tournament pipeline is necessary
+- There for, prompt suites and tournament pipeline is necessary
-- Build a general pipeline for future works with local AIs.
+- In conclusion, build a general pipeline for future works with local AIs.

 ### Dependencies